Quick comparison

 How they actually work

-If your IT department has locked Energy Saver settings with an MDM profile, system-level commands might be blocked.
-Mouse movement isn't, because macOS can't distinguish it from you actually using the computer.
-Similarly, remote desktop sessions, Slack, Teams, and other apps that check for user activity will see mouse movement as real input.
-Amphetamine's system-level approach doesn't register with those apps.
+Why mouse movement matters: If your IT department has locked Energy Saver settings with an MDM profile, system-level sleep prevention can be blocked.
+Cursor movement isn't, because macOS treats it the same as you using the computer.
+Remote desktop sessions, Slack, Teams, and other apps that check for user activity will register mouse movement as real input.
+Amphetamine's optional cursor movement does this too โ but it's a session option you have to remember to enable, not the focus of the app.

 Where Amphetamine wins